shiftkey/hermes/README.md

+# OctoNotes
-# Hermes - A Release Notes Generator for GitHub Projects
+## A Release Notes Generator for GitHub Projects

 A little side project specific to Octokit.NET which I'm developing in the open.